oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 By incorporating coherent plugs into routers, network operators can achieve higher data rates, greater spectral efficiency, and improved tolerance to optical impairments.
 This is especially valuable in scenarios where traditional electronic signaling might encounter limitations.
 Coherent plugs enable optical transceivers to leverage advanced modulation schemes, digital signal processing, and error correction techniques, enhancing their ability to handle complex optical signals.

+Coherent pluggable optics can be deployed on routers independently of POI integration  and many benefits can be achieved such as the elimination of transponders.
+However, the major benefits from coherent pluggable optics in IP routers cannot be achieved without POI integration which yields the high capacity point to point links for Core and Data Center Interconnect use cases.

 One of the key advantages of using coherent plugs in routers is the potential to bridge the gap between long-haul and metro networks, providing a seamless and efficient transition of data across various network segments.
 This technology can contribute to the evolution of high-speed data centers, interconnection between data centers, and the overall growth of data-intensive applications.

-as noted above, for some use-cases when the distance between packet devices is short and optical power of pluggables are enough, the photonics devices might not be needed as shown in {{figure-with-plug}}(B).
+As noted above, for some use-cases when the distance between packet devices is short and optical power of pluggables are enough, the photonics devices might not be needed as shown in {{figure-with-plug}}(B).

 ~~~
       |-----------|                               |-----------|